MangaDua/hello-world/README.md

 * If there is a way
 * Take this cup away from me
 * For I don't want to taste it's poison
+* Feel it burn, I'm not as sure
+* As when we started